Modar7/The_Fairness_Stitch/README.md

  - The `main.py` file contains code for fine-tuning FDR and training our framework 'TFS'.

- - The `testing.py` file is used for testing FDR and TFS,
+ - The `testing.py` file is used for testing FDR and TFS.

 Please run first
 ```sh